roxannecvl/whokipedia/README.md

 ├── model/                           #
 │   ├── CelebrityList.ts             # Contains the list of playable celebrity and function to get suggestions for seach field
 │   ├── GameModel.ts                 # Contains all the logic for the current game played
-│   ├── HintList.ts                  # Declaration of HintList type (a list of Hints) and Hint type │   ├── UserModel.ts                 # Contains all the logic and data of the loged in user │   ├── FirebaseModel.ts             # Contains all logic for talking to our database │   └── ResolvePromise.ts            # Contains the logic for promise resolution
+│   ├── Hint.ts                      # Declaration of Hint type (and method to create a list of hints from an object) │   ├── UserModel.ts                 # Contains all the logic and data of the loged in user │   ├── FirebaseModel.ts             # Contains all logic for talking to our database │   └── ResolvePromise.ts            # Contains the logic for promise resolution